carlfriess/DoritOS/report/Report.md

 ### Communication using ring buffers

 Every UMP channel uses two pages of shared memory, one for each direction of communication.
-Each page contains a 64 slots of 64 bytes.
+Each page contains 64 slots consisting of 64 bytes.
 We were able to implement the protocol without any other share variables.

 ```c
 struct ump_chan {